brianhigh/computing_bootcamp/remote/Using_Windows_Remote_Desktop.md

 ## Tips for a Good Experience

 - Logging off vs Disconnecting
+    - It's best to log off when you're done working
+    - If you need to run a process over night, simply disconnect the session
 - Use Gatekeeper (Remote Desktop Gateway)
+    - Provides an additional layer of security
 - Save your work
+    - Don't disconnect without saving your work first

 # Questions?